NoHaxsJustAsian/Image-Processor/README.md

     - Changed savePPM, and offloaded any model referencing to savePPMHelp in the model.
     - Changed the way add-image-to-layer command works, it asks for the layer first and then the filepath.

+## View
+- GUIView.java
+  - Changed addImageButton, to also ask for x and y displacement int values on button press.